joolstorrentecalo/gitlab-foss/doc/integration/advanced_search/elasticsearch.md

 ## Enable custom language analyzers

-DETAILS:
-**Offering:** Self-managed

-Prerequisites:

-- You must have administrator access to the instance.

 You can improve the language support for Chinese and Japanese languages by utilizing [`smartcn`](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-smartcn.html) and/or [`kuromoji`](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-kuromoji.html) analysis plugins from Elastic.

-To enable language support:
+To enable languages support:

 1. Install the desired plugins, refer to [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/7.9/installation.html) for plugins installation instructions.
 The plugins must be installed on every node in the cluster, and each node must be restarted after installation.
 For a list of plugins, see the table later in this section.
-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
-1. Select **Settings > Search**.
+1. Select **Settings > Advanced Search**.
 1. Locate **Custom analyzers: language support**.
 1. Enable plugins support for **Indexing**.
 1. Select **Save changes** for the changes to take effect.
-1. Trigger [zero-downtime reindexing](#zero-downtime-reindexing) or reindex everything from scratch to create a new index with updated mappings.
+1. Trigger [Zero downtime reindexing](#zero-downtime-reindexing) or reindex everything from scratch to create a new index with updated mappings.
 1. Enable plugins support for **Searching** after the previous step is completed.

 For guidance on what to install, see the following Elasticsearch language plugin options: